chrizandr/scene_class/README.md

 ***
 **shuffle** : The shuffle module was necessary to enable cross-validatation evaluation of the data.
 The module takes the \*.csv file stored in the "filename" variable which is located in the "path" filepath.
 The shuffled data is stored in the same filepath under the \*\_r.csv file
 ***
-###The classification process can be invoked by execution of the classifiers module directly.
+### The classification process can be invoked by execution of the classifiers module directly.
 There is precomputed data present in the "data/" folder that can be used for classification.
 ***
-###The order in which execution of the Python files was done to extract the features are:
+### The order in which execution of the Python files was done to extract the features are:
 **feature_extract**: To extract the features (feature_extract uses Gabor, segment and normalize to extract the features) **LDA**: to transform the extracted features according to the best linear combination.
 **shuffle**: to shuffle the computed data to enable 10-fold cross-validatation of the resultant data **classifier**: to classify the data according to Nearest Neighbour Classifier with 10 fold cross-validatation
 ***
-###This project is a joint effort by Team 1 for the DIP course at IIIT Sri City.
 ________________________________________________________________________________________________